Head Trainer & Equipment Manager: John 'JJ' Johnson R.Kin, BPHE (hons)., CSEP-CPT

 Johnson previously served as Head Trainer and Equipment Manager with the Voodoos from 2016 to 2018, winning the NOJHL championship in 2017.
 Additionally, he was named back to back NOJHL Trainer of the Year in 2017 and 2018 and was recipient of the NOHA's Dr. Tom Pashby Trainer of the Year award in 2017.

 A graduate of Georgian College with a diploma in Fitness and Health Promotion and Nipissing University with a Bachelor of Physical and Health Education, JJ is a licensed personal trainer with the Canadian Society for Exercise Physiology and a level 3 certified trainer with Hockey Canada's Trainer Certification Program.
+He completed his formal education by writing the Registered Kinesiologist (R.Kin) designation in September 2019.

 In July 2019, Johnson was selected to serve as Equipment Manager for Team Canada East at the 2019 World Junior 'A' Challenge, which runs from December 7th to 15th in Dawson Creek, British Columbia.